Gospel: Mark 7:1-8, 14-15, 21-23

 But, why did the Jews practice all these washings?
 These rituals were points of transition between the secular world and the sacred, between the time of work and the time of worship.
 Meal time celebrated community in the presence of God.
 Families and friends gathered together to share stories, news of the day, and gossip.
 But they always gathered as God's people; prayer became an integral part of the meal.

 These washings became more important as Judaism moved from an agrarian religion to an urban (even ghetto) phenomenon.
 With the decline of Judea and the fall of Jerusalem to the Babylonians in 587 B.C.E., the people migrated to different parts of the world.
-From India to the head waters of the Nile, Jews gathered to remain a community in the cities.
+From India to the headwaters of the Nile, Jews gathered to remain a community in the cities.
 (For example, at the time of Jesus, Jews accounted for one third of the largest city in the Roman Empire, Alexandria in Egypt.)
 The Diaspora dwelled in the cities of other nations, but remained distinctly Jewish.

 How, then, would Jews keep their faith in the midst of a foreign culture?
 Heighten the differences.
 Hence, practices like washings reminded Jews of their heritage, their current faith, and the reason they were not like other peoples.
 Their practices also reminded the host culture Jews were different!

-The party of the Pharisees were quickly becoming the urban force in Judaism.
+The party of the Pharisees was quickly becoming the urban force in Judaism.
 And their vision of a city-based Judaism gained influence.
 Jesus, however, represented a rural vision of Judaism.
 Rules and rituals were secondary to survival.
 The carpenter and his fishermen followers from Galilee did not have the luxury of time to wash hands or utensils.
 No, the Nazarene had a far greater vision in mind than that of ritual.

 6 But HE said to them, "Isaiah spoke about you hypocrites in the right way, as it has been written,